 Life skill toys

 Buttoning, zipping, snapping, buckling, and tying are life skills adults use every day.
 They’re skills children need to master.
-Providing toddlers access to life skill toys like a learn-to-dress doll or learn-to-dress boards are great ways to teach kids these important life skills.
+Providing toddlers access to life skill toys like a learn-to-dress doll or learn-to-dress boards are a great way to teach kids these important life skills.
 Dressing toys also work both fine motor skills and hand-eye coordination.

 Is my child ready to learn to tie shoes?